Bizkochito/hangman/README.md

 To start a game, execute the src/main.py file.

 ## Rules
-A game of Hangman plays like this:
+A game of Hangman plays as a loop of turns, during which:
-  - the terminal shows the player a blank word.
+  - the terminal shows the player a blank word,
-  - it asks for input from the player.
-Only new single letters are accepted.
+  - it asks for input from the player - only new single letters are accepted,
   - depending on the guess being right or wrong, the player discovers letters or loses lives.

 The player is given 5 lives.
 When he is out of lives, the game is over.